ForNeVeR/Cesium/docs/type-system.md

 | `double _Complex`                                                           | N/A             |
 | `long double _Complex`                                                      | N/A             |

-All pointer types are mapped to the CLI pointers of corresponding type.
+All pointer types are mapped to the CLI pointers of the corresponding type.